matplotlib/matplotlib/doc/devel/testing.rst

 ``.travis.yml`` in the root of the repository to see how to test the project.

-Travis CI is already enabled for the `main matplotlib GitHub repository <https://github.com/matplotlib/matplotlib/>`_ -- for example, see `its Travis page
+Travis CI is already enabled for the `main Matplotlib GitHub repository <https://github.com/matplotlib/matplotlib/>`_ -- for example, see `its Travis page
 <https://travis-ci.org/matplotlib/matplotlib>`_.